Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 ### Crush Early (No Double Jump)

 Reach the upper Aquaria Towers wall with a precise chargejump and flop from the doorframe leading to the area outside of Crush's Dungeon, then glide to the boss portal.
 In order to prevent softlocks, the Aquaria Towers wall will only lower once the door to Crush's Dungeon is open.
-Logical access to the Aquaria Towers portal will require either the door to Crush's Dungeon or another trick that allows access without lowering the wall (See 'Airswim to Aquaria Towers', 'Double Jump to Aquaria Towers', and 'Flop to Aquaria Towers').
+Logical access to the Aquaria Towers portal will require either the door to Crush's Dungeon and the Aquaria Towers wall, or another trick that allows access without lowering the wall (See 'Airswim to Aquaria Towers', 'Double Jump to Aquaria Towers', and 'Flop to Aquaria Towers').

 ### Crush Early (No Flame)

 Reach the upper Aquaria Towers wall with a double jump, then glide to the boss portal.
 In order to prevent softlocks, the Aquaria Towers wall will only lower once the door to Crush's Dungeon is open.
-Logical access to the Aquaria Towers portal will require either the door to Crush's Dungeon or another trick that allows access without lowering the wall (See 'Airswim to Aquaria Towers', 'Double Jump to Aquaria Towers', and 'Flop to Aquaria Towers').
+Logical access to the Aquaria Towers portal will require either the door to Crush's Dungeon and the Aquaria Towers Wall, or another trick that allows access without lowering the wall (See 'Airswim to Aquaria Towers', 'Double Jump to Aquaria Towers', and 'Flop to Aquaria Towers').

 ### Airswim to Secret Ledge